CERT-Polska/mwdb-core/docs/user-guide/1-Introduction-to-MWDB.rst

    :alt: sample relations tab

-The third tab is **Preview** where you can quickly view the file contents, both in text mode and hex view.
+The third tab is **Preview** where you can quickly view the file contents, both in text mode or hex view.

 .. image:: ../_static/WSU4UYZ.gif